glutanimate/popup-dictionary/README.md

 *Anki 2.0*

 1. Go to *Tools* -> *Add-ons* -> *Open add-ons folder*
-2. Find and delete `Mouseover Dictionary.py` and `mouseover_dictionary` if they already exist
+2. Find and delete `Popup Dictionary.py` and `popup_dictionary` if they already exist
-3. Download and extract the latest Anki 2.0 add-on release from the [releases tab](https://github.com/Glutanimate/mouseover-dictionary/releases)
+3. Download and extract the latest Anki 2.0 add-on release from the [releases tab](https://github.com/Glutanimate/popup-dictionary/releases)
-4. Move `Mouseover Dictionary.py` and `mouseover_dictionary` into the add-ons folder
+4. Move `Popup Dictionary.py` and `popup_dictionary` into the add-ons folder
 5. Restart Anki

 *Anki 2.1*

 1. Go to *Tools* -> *Add-ons* -> *Open add-ons folder*
-2. See if the `mouseover_dictionary` folder already exists
+2. See if the `popup_dictionary` folder already exists
 3. If you would like to keep your settings thus far: Find the `meta.json` file contained within and copy it to a safe location.
-4. Proceed to delete  the `mouseover_dictionary` folder
+4. Proceed to delete  the `popup_dictionary` folder
-3. Download and extract the latest Anki 2.1 add-on release from the [releases tab](https://github.com/Glutanimate/mouseover-dictionary/releases)
+3. Download and extract the latest Anki 2.1 add-on release from the [releases tab](https://github.com/Glutanimate/popup-dictionary/releases)
-4. Move the new `mouseover_dictionary` folder into the add-ons directory
+4. Move the new `popup_dictionary` folder into the add-ons directory
 5. Optional: Place the `meta.json` file back in the directory if you created a copy beforehand.
 5. Restart Anki